openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 .. ...data about student activity, background, and performance throughout the course.

-.. be sure to cast this as firstly a tool to provide the "how are my students doing" info that teams want when performance gets added (Mark Rudnick comment)
+.. be sure to cast this as firstly as a tool to provide the "how are my students doing" info that teams want when performance gets added (Mark Rudnick comment)

 Putting the data provided by edX Insights to work involves: